c0dejump/HawkScan/README.md

  - [~] Multiple output (csv, json...)
 [P1] [In progress]
  - [ ] Better thread management [P1]
  - [ ] Push results into DB [P1]
+ - [ ] If re-scan a website with an existing folder, just doing a diff btw the scan to the folder [P2]
  - [ ] Pre-run to check the waf sensitive (by proxy with 40 threads for exemple) [P2]
  - [ ] cse google search (buckets...)
 [P2]
  - [ ] Prefix filename (old_, copy of...)
 [P2]